International Parental Child Abduction

 Federal Republic of Nigeria

-Reconsider travel to Nigeria due to crime, terrorism, civil unrest, kidnapping, and armed gangs.
+Reconsider travel to Nigeria due to crime, terrorism, unrest, kidnapping, and inconsistent availability of health care services.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Reconsider travel to Nigeria due to crimeterrorismcivil unrestkidnapping, and armed gangs.
+Reconsider travel to Nigeria due to crime, terrorism, unrest, kidnapping, and inconsistent availability of health care services.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do Not Travel to: